 Figure 6: Smart Grid Communications Network

+The smart grid solutions and end devices (such as the smart meters), fault circuit indicators (FCIs), SCADA-enabled distribution line transformers and switches, reside in the Neighborhood Area Network (NAN).

 Smart Grid Solutions

-There are many smart grid solutions that can be layered atop this network.
-After carefully evaluating the available solutions, we have chosen several based on the net benefits they would produce as part of our full implementation.
+Many smart grid solutions can be layered atop the communications network.
+After careful evaluation, we have chosen several based on the tangible benefits they would produce for our customers when fully implemented.
+These smart grid solutions include:

-Smart Grid Solutions57
+Advanced Metering Infrastructure (AMI), including a Meter Data Management System (MDMS), Remote Connects/Disconnects, and Theft Detection.

+Customer Facing Solutions (CFS), including Billing, a Customer Energy Portal, a Prepay option, and standardized Green Button data.

+Distribution Automation (DA), including an Outage Management System (OMS) with Fault Circuit Indicators (FCIs) and Remote Switching.

+Advanced Distribution Management System (ADMS), with Conservation Voltage Reduction (CVR).

+Energy Management, including Advanced Analytics and Forecasting, Smart Inverters, and Networked Street Lights.

+Demand Response (DR) programs, including Direct Load Control (DLC) and Dynamic Pricing, as well as a Demand Response Management System (DRMS).

+For more details on all of these smart grid solutions, please see Chapter 4: Smart Grid Solutions starting on page 57

 Implementing Our Smart Grid

-Before implementing smart grid, the Commission must approve our application, which we are basing our planning efforts, and we plan to file in mid-2015.
+Before implementing smart grid, the Commission must approve our smart grid application.
 We would then fully implement smart grid solutions for the approximately 460,000 customers in the service areas across Hawaiian Electric, Maui Electric, and Hawai‘i Electric Light.
+We have tailored the smart grid implementation, together with its smart grid solutions, to best meet the unique needs of our customers on each of the five islands we serve.
 The implementation schedules are tailored for each operating utility.
 (For more detail, see Chapter 5: Smart Grid Implementation on page 93.)

 To start, we plan to complete installing Advanced Meter Infrastructure (AMI) on the neighbor islands by the end of 2017 and on O‘ahu by the end of 2018.
 The implementation includes building back office systems, network infrastructure, meter endpoints, and the services necessary to manage the network.
-Customers who prefer not to have smart meters installed at their home or business can opt-out of the installation.
+Customers who prefer not to have smart meters installed at their home or business can opt-out.

-As the AMI is built, we plan to overlay other smart grid solutions (including Customer Energy Portal, Prepay, Outage Management, and Demand Response via Direct Load Control (DLC) and Dynamic Pricing) taking advantage of AMI’s capabilities and integrating them with our back-office systems, and complete the installation across all three utilities by the end of 2018.
+As the AMI is built, we plan to overlay other smart grid solutions (including Customer Energy Portal, Prepay, Outage Management, and Demand Response via Direct Load Control and Dynamic Pricing) taking advantage of AMI’s capabilities and integrating them with our back office systems.
+We anticipate completing the full installation across all three utilities by the end of 2018.

-Beginning in 2016 and continuing beyond 2018, we plan to implement Volt/VAR Optimization (VVO) and (DA) with fault circuit indicators (FCIs) in parallel with upgrades to the distribution system.
+Beginning in 2016 and continuing beyond 2018, we plan to implement Conservation Voltage Reduction (CVR) and Distribution Automation (DA) with fault circuit indicators (FCIs) in parallel with upgrades to the distribution system.

+Throughout all five full implementations, we will continue to communicate with our customers so that they understand smart grid and how they can benefit from it, and to address their comments for future refinements.

-Value Delivery
+Delivering Value

 The smart grid implementation delivers tangible benefits to our customers, including savings from operating a more efficient and resilient grid and providing customers with information to help them manage their energy consumption.